joleys/niko-home-control-II/README.md

 * **BasicState Binary Sensor**, follows the on/off state of the player.
 * **FeedbackMessage Sensor**, the state description

+### NHC Conditional action

+This is exposed as a switch.
+Is "On" when the evaluation is in the IF state, returns value "Off" when he evaluation is in the ELSE state.

 ### NHC Thermo switch

 __Remark:__ this is untested as I don't own a device of this type.